suburns05/suburns.github.io/docs/03-BOM/BOM.md

 ---

 ## Overview
-Here is my Bill of Materials (BOM) Most if not all my parts I already have on hand.
+Here is my Bill of Materials (BOM)

 I understand that this was not done to standard.
-However due to being informed ober a month later, I have to spend the time I have left fixing the rest of my individual and team websites.
+However due to being informed over a month after the initial grading, I have chosen to spend the remaining time of this semsert to update the rest of my website along with my teams website.

 ## Bill of Materials